luexp/luexp/README.md

 In addition to my clinical background, I have recently embarked on a journey into Data Science and Artificial Intelligence, completing advanced courses and a bootcamp to further enhance my technical skill set.

 You can find me working on projects related to AI, healthcare, and business innovation.
-Often learning something new 🚀.
+Often learning something new. 🧐

 🌍 Based in: Rome, Italy
 📫 Reach me at: [luigi.espasiano@gmail.com](mailto:luigi.espasiano@gmail.com)